About Us

 After the debut of Metrorail and amid concerns about future construction costs, COG and the Transportation Planning Board carried out a major analysis in 1976 of the costs of completing the original 103-mile system.
 The Metrorail Alternatives Analysis concluded that finishing the rail system would be a sound investment and was the first of several major studies regional leaders asked COG to undertake, such as the reports of the Blue Ribbon Metro Funding Panel in 2005 and the Joint WMATA Governance Review Task Force in 2010.

-COG helped the region forge consensus and lay the groundwork for the landmark Metro dedicated capital funding agreement in 2018 along with public, private, and civic sector partners.
-COG worked with Metro and area officials to address a major deficit Metro was facing for the system’s Fiscal Year 2025 budget due to federal transit relief expiring, costs rising with inflation, and shifts in commuting patterns since COVID.
-In addition, COG worked with state and federal partners to create the Washington Metrorail Safety Commission and has coordinated with Metro and area fire departments to develop new safety protocols and improved emergency communications.
+COG helped the region forge consensus and lay the groundwork for a dedicated capital funding agreement in 2018 along with public, private, and civic sector partners.
+In addition, COG worked with state and federal partners to create the Washington Metrorail Safety Commission and has coordinated with Metro and area fire departments to develop safety protocols and improved emergency communications.

 News & Multimedia